 - 40$ of Canadians are concerned about saving for retirement

 - 34% of Canadians feel stressed when trying to pay their bills on time

 It was a recurring theme of discussion at the conference that financial education in itself is not enough.
 Low confidence is showing up as one of the key barriers standing between people and their ability to make good financial decisions, despite “knowing better.”
 In addition to building financial knowledge, we need to find ways to translate knowledge into action.

 What do you think people can do to improve their own financial well-being?

 It depends on what life stage people are in.
 Teaching children about money is a great way to get an early start on instilling financial literacy skills.
-Budgeting is another great tool – whether it’s for living the student life, or preparing household budgets.
-Finally, be conscious with how credit is used, whether it’s a home equity line of credit or a credit card.
+Budgeting is another great tool – whether it’s for living the student life or preparing household budgets.
+Finally, be conscious of how credit is used, whether it’s a home equity line of credit or a credit card.
 It’s so easy to use credit without realizing how quickly debts are piling up.

 One of the reasons I work at Coast Capital is because we care about improving peoples’ lives and helping them achieve their goals.
 Financial literacy skills are so important to have, and I am proud to work for an organization that is taking the steps to help Canadians.